HireDale/daleydose/window-home.md

 ![Daily Dose Information Sidebar](/assets/images/daley-dose-home-window-section-3.png)

-The following table describes the fields in the **Information Sidebar**.
+The following table describes the fields in the **Information Sidebar**:

 | **FIELDS**              | **DEFINITION** |
 |-------------------------|----------------|